InfoSeeking/IRIS/README.md

 #Functionality
-Here is a very tentative list of possible things this API can do (some of these functions are accomplished by combining functions, denoted by 'piping')
+Here is a list of all of the current controllers:
 - [summarization](#summarization) - summarize with Lemur
 - [cluster](#clustering) - cluster with Lemur
 - [merge](#merge) - merge multiple resourceList elements into one